enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 = Memory Layout

-- Heap contains positive ports.
+- The heap stores negative ports.
+  - Entries on the heap are double-words (2 × 64 bits)
+  - Addresses are 8-byte aligned, so they can point to an upper or lower word within an entry on the heap.
-- A memory address pointing to the heap is like the positive end of a wire.
+  - The exception to this is the second half of a Dup node, which stores an XOR of the pointers to its aux ports.
-- A value on the heap is the negative end of a wire.
 - Reversing the arrows shows the direction of pointers.
+  - A pointer into the heap is the end of a polarized wire.
+  - A value on the heap is the negative start a polarized wire.

 = Interactions